• Skip to primary navigation

 It’s not every day you meet a royal lady several hundred years old.
 But one such endearing elder thrives far below a castle in the village of Prissiano in South Tyrol (Alto Adige).

-DEEP IN THE FOOTHILLS bounding between Merano and Bolzano lies one of the world’s greatest living treasures: the Versoaln vine of Castel Katzenzungen.
-This rare natural gem is likely the oldest and largest grapevine in the world.
+Deep in the foothills galloping between Merano and Bolzano lies one of the world’s greatest living treasures: the Versoaln vine of Castel Katzenzungen.
+This rare natural gem is likely the oldest grapevine in the world.

 Meeting the Old Lady of Castel Katzenzungen